erzer12/HR_agent/README.md

 This project is structured as a monorepo with two main packages:

 - **/frontend**: A Next.js application that provides the user interface.
-- **/backend**: A Python application (to be built) that handles all business logic, AI processing, and data manipulation.
+- **/backend**: A Python application that handles all business logic, AI processing, and data manipulation.

 ## Getting Started

 ### Frontend

-To run the frontend development server:
+The frontend is a Next.js application.
+From the project root directory, run the following commands:

 ```bash
 npm install